unstoppabledomains/dot-crypto/DESIGN_FLAWS.md

 #### No error messages

-`require` calls on regisry do not have any error message specified.
+`require` calls on registry do not have any error message specified.

 #### Bulk manage functionality